ResFactory/r2/lib/sql/render/README.md

 - [ ] [dql/with.ts](https://modern-sql.com/feature/with) similar to how views
       work (type-safe); this will allow us to use [transient data](https://modern-sql.com/use-case/unit-tests-on-transient-data)
   - [ ] Creat CTE-based view or stored function returning SETOF TABLE that would allow storing data in SQL view code or a LANGUAGE SQL STRICT IMMUTABLE function.
 This would allow us to use to create small "view tables" for storing configuration as code (e.g. confidential password data can be stored in secure location of server as stateless code to be pulled in regularly instead of treated as stateful data in tables).
 The `dcp_context.context` table as well as many other tiny tables could just be replaced as views or, at worst, materialed views in case performance becomes an issue.
 The primary benefit of creating rows in small tables as views is stateful vs. stateless maintenance.
+  - [ ] See if [Kysely](https://koskimas.github.io/kysely/index.html) or similar
+        makes sense as type-safe query builder.
+SNS is not a big fan of using anything other than SQL string templates but perhaps if it's type-safe enough for non-SQL-experts to use, Kysely could be a candidate.

 ### DML(Data Manipulation Language)

 - [ ] incorporate data validation using [ow](https://sindresorhus.com/ow/) or
       similar library as inspiration to show how to wrap domains with data validators
+- [ ] Use [typebox](https://github.com/sinclairzx81/typebox) or similar to
+      generate JSON Schema for each model independently as well as a unified one for the entire graph.
+  - [ ] If we can generate the JSON Schema tied to Axiom and our domains, then [Ajv JSON schema validator](https://ajv.js.org) and other widely used libraries can be used to manage the validations without us having to do much
 - [x] INSERT single row with `returning` support
 - [ ] INSERT multiple rows in single statement (no `returning` support)
 - [ ] UPDATE